bernhardAxonIvy/doc/source/engine-guide/tool-reference/engine-cockpit/configuration.rst

 Business Calendar
 ^^^^^^^^^^^^^^^^^

-The **Business Calendar** view allows you to see all configured business calendars.
+The **Business Calendar** view shows all configured business calendars for each application.
+Business calendars are displayed in hierarchical order.
-This overview shows you the hierarchical order of each calendar.

 .. figure:: /_images/engine-cockpit/engine-cockpit-configuration-businesscalendar.png

-By clicking on one of the calendars you get redirected to its actual configurations.
+By clicking on one of the calendars you get redirected to the calendar's detail view.
-The panel **Week configuration** shows you the calendar configuration while the other three panels show you the registered free days.
+The configurations are grouped by **Week configuration**, the recurring holidays relative to easter, recurring fixed days of the year and non-recurring holidays.

 .. figure:: /_images/engine-cockpit/engine-cockpit-configuration-businesscalendar-detail.png